 This dialogue is about:

 Focused on Social Constructivism and Inquiry-based Learning, we believe children are competent and capable learners in the fact that they are able to do things for themselves.
-We emphasize the importance between parents, teachers, children, and campus.
+We emphasize the importance between parents, teachers, children and campus.
 The parents are a heavy influence as a primary teacher in the children's lives.
-Overall our value is that children learn through play and learning is fun! -John, Aleshia, Bobbi, and Marie
+Overall our value is that children learn through play and learning is fun! - John, Aleshia and Marie

 Children construct their knowledge immersed in a social context.
-This social setting includes teachers, peers, parents, and other adults.
+This social setting includes teachers, peers, parents and other adults.
 We try to help children answer their own questions so the curriculum is meaningful to them.
 Communication with children, family members and teachers is crucial and builds trusting relationships.
-We need to remain open to suggestions and to see others' perspectives. – Paula, Laura, Bobbi, Laura, and Kara
+We need to remain open to suggestions and to see others' perspectives. – Paula, Laura, Bobbi, Laura and Karapan

 We believe that what we plan and do at the Fishback Center should be based on social constructivism and inquiry-based practices.